 - 2 tablespoons finely chopped almonds or almond meal

-Fold in the white chocolate and the chocolate chips.
+- Fold in the white and semisweet chocolate chips.

-Bake in the preheated oven just until the cookies solidify, about 8 minutes.
+- Bake in the preheated oven just until the cookies no longer look wet, about 8 minutes.
 They should still look a bit doughy when you remove them from the oven -- they will firm up a bit as they cool.
 Leave them on the baking sheet for a couple minutes, then transfer them to a cooling rack.